-32. By law, the county council must determine whether an arrangement with a consultant or contractor constitutes a contract of employment or is on a self-employed basis.
-We must determine this for every proposed agreement.
+30. By law, the County Council must determine whether an arrangement with a consultant or contractor constitutes a contract of employment or is on a self-employed basis.
+It must determine this for every proposed agreement.
 The decision on status relates to the contract, not the individual.
-The decision must be undertaken before we agree to any engagement or sign any contract.
-Where an engagement constitutes a contract of employment, our standard terms and conditions will apply.
-The county council will pay the contract at the evaluated rate for the job.
+The decision must be undertaken before the Council agrees to any engagement or signs any contract.
+Where an engagement constitutes a contract of employment, the Council's standard terms and conditions will apply.
+The County Council will pay the contract at the evaluated rate for the job.
 It may be appropriate to re-engage a former employee as a consultant with a contract for service in certain circumstances, such as:

-- ∉ for discrete pieces of work where the former employee has the appropriate skill and experience, which is not available elsewhere in the council - ∉ where it is more cost-effective - ∉ where it is difficult to recruit due to market conditions - ∉ where work of an urgent nature arises at short notice
+- for discrete pieces of work where the former employee has the appropriate skill and experience, which is not available elsewhere in the Council - ∉ where it is more cost-effective - ∉ where work of an urgent nature arises at short notice

-The county council will make such arrangements time-limited and subject to appropriate written agreements covering the nature, duration and quality standards.
-We will include the basis on which the agreement terminates.
+The County Council will make such arrangements time-limited and subject to appropriate written agreements covering the nature, duration and quality standards.
+The County Council will include the basis on which the agreement terminates.
 The contractor must sign the written agreement before the arrangement starts.
 The initial consideration for providing cover for urgent work will be through the use of temporary employment contracts.
-We will advertise these in the usual manner.
-The county council may make acting-up or secondment arrangements available to existing staff, particularly where work relates to the regular business of the service area.
+This will be advertised in the usual manner.
+The County Council may make acting-up or secondment arrangements available to existing staff, particularly where work relates to the regular business of the service area.

-33. Under the Pensions Act 2008, the county council must comply with auto-enrolment regulations.
-We will assess whether a contractor is an employee rather than self-employed and therefore, pensionable under the Act.
-To determine whether a consultant is self-employed, consideration is given to:

-- ∉ the contractual terms we agree - ∉ the realities of the employment relationship
+- 31. Under the Pensions Act 2008, the County Council must comply with auto-enrolment regulations.
+It will assess whether a contractor is an employee rather than self-employed and therefore pensionable under the Act.
+To determine whether a consultant is self-employed, consideration is given to: - ∉ the contractual terms we agree - ∉ the realities of the employment relationship

-The county council will review whether there is provision for substitution and whether resources are provided by the consultant or by us.
+The County Council will review whether there is provision for substitution and whether resources are provided by the consultant or by the County Council.
 These examples are not exhaustive and are illustrative of the type of factors that will be taken into account.